-This books are my personal favorites because they are super inspiring and shows you how to lean into God through another’s experience of self-doubt.
+This book is my personal favorite because they are it’s super inspiring and shows you how to lean into God through another’s experience of self-doubt.

 Here’s my challenge for you: try it for 30 days.
 If you can commit to a small amount of time every day to read about God, you can start to gradually build up to 10 minutes a day studying the book of James, and then 20, and so on and so on.